crypticism/POEClickCounter/README.md

 * Automatically loads your keybinds

-* Settings and actions are available by right-clicking the system tray icon
+* A settings menu is available by right-clicking the system tray icon

 ## Screenshots